Yejashi/obsidianNotes/Research/Compilers/Books/Engineering a Compiler/Chapter 1/Compiler Structure.md

 As the single-box model suggests, a compiler must both understand the source program that it takes as input and map its functionality to the target machine.

+The distinct nature of these two tasks suggests a division of labor and leads to a design that decomposes compilation into two major pieces: a front end and a back end.